Error Handling

 cond ?
 NumberField(n1) : NumberField(n2)

-If you need to do this consider adding a key to NumberField
+If you need to do this consider provided a key to NumberField that

 is changed whenever a different cell is selected.